The Raspberry Pi is without question the world’s most popular Single Board Computer.

 The instructions call for a little bit of soldering and an aluminium case, and you’ll need to fiddle around with the UART clock to get it to communicate at the 31250 baud rate that MIDI accepts.

-Beyond that, it’s a straightforward build, and perfect for musical-makers looking to get their hands dirty.
+If you're just getting started with Raspberry Pi, this is among the best projects to try yourself.
+It’s a straightforward build, and perfect for musical-makers looking to get their hands dirty.

 For the full tutorial, click here.